-- ELPM # 5 Students not exiting EL status in the year expected, as reflected in Table 6.3.5.4, negatively count each year until exiting EL status. - ELPM # 6 Students who take the ALT-ACCESS assessment and do not improve by at least one proficiency level count negatively in the ELP goal/indicator.
-(See Table 6.3.5.5 for ALT-ACCESS proficiency levels.) - 2.
+- ELPM # 6.
+Students who take the ALT-ACCESS assessment and do not improve by at least one proficiency level or maintain proficiency level P1 count negatively in the ELP goal/indicator.
+(See table 6.3.5.5 for ALT-ACCESS proficiency levels.) - 2.
 Students have an initial ACCESS composite score but do not have a current year composite score to measure progress. - Students were absent from the current year administration. - Students were tested but did not complete all domains to receive a composite score. - 3.
-Students have been enrolled and eligible to test for at least two test administrations, where the first administration is the initial year and progress cannot be measured. - Students have a current year composite score and were eligible to test in the prior year, but they did not test (e.g., students move to schools within the same district). - Students were eligible to test in the initial and current year but do not have a valid composite score in either year.
+Students have been enrolled and eligible to test for at least two test administrations, where the first administration is the initial year and progress cannot be measured. - Students have a current year composite score and were eligible to take the test in the prior year, but they did not take the test (e.g., students move to schools within the same district). - Students were eligible to take the test in the initial and current year but do not have a valid composite score in either year.